Sapulpa's ball-handling wizard, Mark Tucker, dies at 65

 But he was also remembered Tuesday as a great father, husband and friend.

-His passing follows that of his former Chieftains head coach, Ray Reins, by less than a month.
-Together, they helped lead Sapulpa to a Class 3A state runner-up finish in 1973 and a state-semifinal finish in 1974.
+His death followed that of his former Chieftains head coach, Ray Reins, by less than a month.
+Together, they helped lead Sapulpa to a Class 3A state runner-up finish in 1973 and a state semifinal finish in 1974.

 “Most people who remember Mark will think about basketball, but the most important things to Mark were his faith and family,” said former Sapulpa coach Tom Whillock, who grew up in the same neighborhood as Tucker and considered him a lifelong friend.